Gayal: Distribution and habitat

+Gayal occur on the southern slopes of the Eastern Himalayas in Northeast India, Bangladesh, Myanmar, Bhutan and in Yunnan, China at elevations of 300 to 5000 m and temperature ranges from 20 to 30 C. Their preferred habitat is characterized by undisturbed forested regions on hilly terrain with streams, ponds, and lakes where abundant shrubs, trees, bamboo, and coarse grasses can be found.
+They are also drawn to salt lick hotspots.

-Gayals are essentially inhabitants of hill-forests.
-In India, semi-domesticated gayals are kept by several ethnic groups living in the hills of Tripura, Mizoram, Assam, Arunachal Pradesh, Manipur and Nagaland.
+In India, semi-domesticated gayals are kept by several ethnic groups living in the forested hills of Tripura, Mizoram, Assam, Arunachal Pradesh, Manipur and Nagaland.
 They also occur in the Chittagong Hill Tracts.
-In northern Burma, they occur in the Kachin State, and in adjacent Yunnan are found only in the Trung (独龙河) and Salween River basins.
+In northern Burma, they occur in the Kachin State, and in adjacent Yunnan only in the Trung (独龙河) and Salween River basins.

-The role of the mithun is central to the lives of many residents of these areas, including transhumant ones who pair mithun management with sago palm harvesting:

-In Nagaland, the animals are kept semi-wild, and live in herds, being watched over by special caretakers assigned by the villages or the owner of the herd.
-They respond to a horn kept specially for the individual caretaker or actual owner to call them.
-From birth until the time of butchering or market, the Mithun remain in the herd, and roam mostly freely throughout the forests.
+Gayal serve an important ecological function and in northeast India function as ecosystem engineers, aiding in seed dispersal and enriching soil through their foraging activities and manure.